rdfjs/N3.js/README.md

 ### From quads to an RDF stream

-`N3.Writer` can also write quads to a Node.js stream.
+`N3.Writer` can also write quads to a Node.js stream through `addQuad`.

 ```JavaScript
 const writer = new N3.Writer(process.stdout, { end: false, prefixes: { c: 'http://example.org/cartoons#' } });